-The visa issued by the U.S. Department of State that makes the program possible is the J-1 visa.
+The visa issued by the U.S. Department of State that makes these exchange programs possible is the J-1 visa.
 This visa allows a student or an exchange visitor to come to the United States for a period of up to twelve months and study in a public school while living with a host family.
 Host families are volunteers, and they participate in the program simply for the experience and the opportunity to enrich their lives.
-When the students return home at the end of the program, they improve the diplomatic relations of the U.S. by telling their friends and family about their experience, spreading the word about the amazing year they have had.
+When the students return home at the end of their exchange programs, they improve the diplomatic relations of the U.S. by telling their friends and family about their experience, spreading the word about the amazing year they have had.

-The future of the exchange program is in the hands of the students, and that is exactly where it should be.
+The future of exchange programs are in the hands of the students, and that is exactly where it should be.
 As long as there are people who want to learn from one another, and bridge the boundaries that define nations, the effort to reach world peace through understanding still has a chance.

 Get involved in J-1 exchange, consider becoming a host family for an international exchange student!